 Source Of CIA Triad:

 Origins of the CIA Triad are lost in the mists of time.
 We do see references in the InfoSec Community to the CIA Triad during 1990s.
-But the concepts of confidentiality, integrity and availability of information have been used by war generals for quite some time; for instance, one can see Julius Caesar operating along these lines during the Gallic Wars.
+But the concepts of confidentiality, integrity and availability of information have been used by war generals for quite some time; for instance, Julius Caesar operated along these lines during the Gallic Wars.
 N.B.
 The CIA Triad does not have anything to do with the US Central Intelligence Agency!

 Whilst all three elements of the CIA Triad are crucially important in any Information Security scenario whatsoever; in truth Cybersecurity is normally understood to be concerned more with data privacy.
-In other words—Cybersecurity deals with aspects of just two facets of the triad, confidentiality and availability; whilst leaving the third (data integrity) to be dealt with by broader system reliability concerns.
+In other words—Cybersecurity deals with aspects of just two facets, confidentiality and availability; whilst leaving the third (data integrity) to be dealt with by broader system reliability concerns.